alkabil-audio/alkabil.site/DOCUMENTATION.md

                             prev/next (from the ARTISTS registry), the
-                            copyright year, seamless marquees, newsletter assets/                     all images assets/favicon.png          browser-tab icon (256×256, from the label mark) assets/fonts/               Academico woff2 (self-hosted) tools/make-favicon.py       regenerates assets/favicon.png from logo-white.png _source/                    reference copies of the original Squarespace pages this was rebuilt from (not linked anywhere — safe to delete or .gitignore)
+                            copyright year, seamless marquees, newsletter assets/                     all images assets/favicon.svg          browser-tab icon — the red label mark (primary) assets/favicon.png          256×256 PNG fallback of the same mark assets/logo-red.png         red-mark source for regenerating favicon.png assets/fonts/               Academico woff2 (self-hosted) tools/make-favicon.py       regenerates assets/favicon.png from logo-red.png _source/                    reference copies of the original Squarespace pages this was rebuilt from (not linked anywhere — safe to delete or .gitignore)